michaelnny/deep_rl_zoo/README.md

 python3 -m deep_rl_zoo.impala.run_atari --num_actors=8
 ```

-## Test agents
+## Evaluate agents
-Before you test the agent, make sure you have a valid checkpoint file for the specific agent and environment.
+Before you run the eval_agent module, make sure you have a valid checkpoint file for the specific agent and environment.
-By valid checkpoint file, we mean saved by either the `run_classic.py` or `run_atari.py` module.
-By default, it will record a single episode of agent's self-play at the `recordings` directory.
+By default, it will record a video of agent's self-play at the `recordings` directory.

 ```
 python3 -m deep_rl_zoo.dqn.eval_agent